-If you haven’t heard of the 15-second rule, it’s the length of time you have to capture someone’s attention on your website or landing page before they click away.
+If you've ever wondered how to use Instagram for marketing, you'll want to start with 15 seconds - aka, the length of time you have to capture someone’s attention on your website or landing page before they click away.
 If you can’t capture a viewer’s attention in that short period of time, you’ve lost them and gained a higher bounce rate.

 The 15-second rule can also be applied to your Instagram profile, which acts much like a landing page in which the first thing people are drawn to when they check you out, is the images.
 The second thing would likely be your bio, and thirdly if they click through to one of your photos and begin scrolling—your captions.

-We’ve rounded up our favourite tips and tricks that will help you level-up your profile, attract new followers and stand out from the crowd.
+We’ve rounded up our favorite Instagram marketing tips and tricks that will help you level-up your profile, attract new followers and stand out from the crowd.

 Photography and graphics